Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 Blackout Window Curtain Panels

-About 30% of a home's heating energy is lost through windows.8 Keeping your blinds closed during the day, especially when the sun is the brightest, will prevent heat from radiating through the windows.
-There are also different styles and colors of window coverings that deflect more heat than others.
+About 30% of a home's heating energy is lost through windows.5 Keeping your blinds closed during the day, especially when the sun is the brightest, will prevent heat from radiating through the windows.
+Look for styles and colors that help your window coverings deflect the most heat.

 4. Use a power strip with a switch